dddappp/A-AO-Demo/doc/WinningOverDevelopersWithLowCodeSolutions.md

 For example, smart contracts on [TON](https://docs.ton.org/learn/overviews/ton-blockchain) are built using the Actor model.

 Speaking of TON, I personally find it quite similar to AO in some ways.
-For Web2 developers who have not yet delved deeply into Web3, a convenient way to quickly grasp the most distinctive features of AO or TON, compared to other monolithic blockchains, is to think of the smart contracts (on-chain programs) running on them as [microservices](https://en.wikipedia.org/wiki/Microservices).
+For Web2 developers who have not yet delved deeply into Web3, a convenient way to quickly grasp the most distinctive features of AO or TON, compared to other monolithic blockchains (Ethereum, Solana, Sui, etc.), is to think of the smart contracts (on-chain programs) running on them as [microservices](https://en.wikipedia.org/wiki/Microservices).
 AO or TON is the infrastructures that support these microservices, such as Kafka, Kubernetes, and so on.

 As a seasoned [**CRUD**](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)  boy who has been primarily focused on application development for over two decades, I am personally thrilled by the emergence of non-monolithic blockchains like TON and AO, and I am filled with anticipation for their development.